jepusto/SingleCaseES/inst/shiny-examples/SCD-effect-sizes/markdown/using_batch.md

 - __Log-response ratio floor__: If you select the log-response ratio (LRR) you will be given an option to enter the approriate floor for the LRR.
 The floor must be a non-negative number.

-- __Confidence Level__:  For non-overlap effect sizes that have standard errors, as well as all parametric effect sizes you, the calculator will provide confidence intervals.
+- __Confidence Level__:  For non-overlap effect sizes that have standard errors, as well as all parametric effect sizes you select, the calculator will provide confidence intervals.
 You will need to specify what coverage you desire in your confidence interval.
 The default is 95% confidence intervals.

-- __Long or wide format?__: If you select long each series will have a separate line for each calculated effect size and any accompanying standard errors and confidence interval.
-If you select wide, each series will have a single line with separate columns for each calculated value.
+- __Long or wide format?__: If you select long each series will have a separate line for each estimated effect size and any accompanying standard errors and confidence interval.
+If you select wide, each series will have a single line with separate columns for each estimated value.

-Once you have selected all of the desired effect sizes, click on "Calculate" to calculate the effect sizes.
-When you have calculated effect sizes, you can download the results by clicking on the "Download displayed results" button.
+Once you have selected all of the desired effect sizes, click on "Estimate" to estimate the effect sizes.
+When you have estimated effect sizes, you can download the results by clicking on the "Download displayed results" button.